Science

 Read more

-And then
+And after

-The training aims at opportunities in
+The training program is geared toward career opportunities in

 • the diagnostic and biomedical industry, imaging and high-tech platforms;

-• innovative biotechnologies: bio-materials, new diagnostics, data analysis, personalized medicine.
+• innovative biotechnologies: biomaterials, new diagnostics, data analysis, personalized medicine.

 Read more

-Continuing your studies abroad
+Continuing studies abroad

 In addition, we also benefit from the IPOLS (International Physics of Living Systems) Network, which supports the mobility of researchers and students whose research focuses on the physics of living matter.